Download our iOS app

 Natural diamond: 1.09 carat D VVS1 Very good size: €16,000

-It clearly appears that the criterion of rarity, essential in assessing the price of a natural diamond, does not apply to synthetic diamonds, hence a factor of X2 on color F and more than X5 on a color D.
+It is clear that the rarity criterion, essential in assessing the price of a natural diamond, does not apply to synthetic diamonds, hence a factor of X2 for F colour and more than X5 for D colour.

 Are synthetic diamonds used as an investment?